Information for all students is here.

 If the program you have been accepted into for the fall semester is not offered in an adapted online format, we will defer your acceptance to the next available intake.
 We will be in touch with you if this is the case.
 If you would prefer not to start in the fall, you can submit a Request for Deferred Admissions.
 Please note, there is no guarantee you will be granted the request.
 If you choose to withdraw from the program, please refer to the Fee Refund page on our website.

-For questions and comments regarding the UPass, please contact the CSU at email@example.com.
+Questions and comments regarding the UPass?
+Please contact the CSU at firstname.lastname@example.org.

 We’ve created a dedicated email channel: email@example.com to answer questions from students and employees related to COVID-19 and campus operations.